jdoleary/Spellmasons/TasksCurrent.md

 - We desynced unit positions until brad finished his turn, then it synced back up (one included a new spawned unit from summoner)
 - Brad desynced when he charged
 - It's somehow not Brad's turn on his screen (timer 0:00), but he's still casting on my screen and I have 0:42 seconds left.
-It seems to be that our turnTimeRemaining tiimers are far off
+It seems to be that our turnTimeRemaining timers are far off

 ## 2021.04.21 Playtest with Rachel